Skip to Content

 Key metric—Claim closure rate is an excellent metric to monitor how effectively claims are being managed to closure.
 While there are several ways to make the calculation, use the most recent 12 months (the loss date within the most recent 12 months from the valuation date) and take a percentage of the closed claims to the total claims within that same 12-month period.
 This resulting rate is not affected by initiatives to close older claims, but it reflects the effectiveness of the current claims management process.
 In examining the closure rates of hundreds of organizations, it has been found that low closure percentages are more commonly caused by poor internal claim management and settlement authority issues than the effectiveness of the third-party administrator or insurance company.

-Claim Closure Rate
+Industry Claim Closure rate (WC)

 Over the last few decades, data has become more available and more precise.
 Looking ahead, the challenge will be gaining an understanding of how to make access to data more directional in nature and thus actionable.
 The data and analytics industry has outgrown the annual stewardship process, and companies should seek to leverage information more effectively.
 Committing to key process measures and working with business partners and providers from a common dashboard offer the opportunity for joint targets with clear, concise measures.
 Organizations that escape from the land of big data through the use of key actionable metrics will begin to gain valuable insights by spending less time gathering data and more time analyzing its meaning.